Kaede was aghast as she trekked into the wasteland north of town.

 "Right," Gwendolyn nodded.
 "I had three specializations in magic -- fae lore, druidic sorcery, and planar creation.
 Years of research into the first two resulted in the spell you witnessed earlier today."

 You can't mean...
-Sylviane looked up at the tree.
+Sylviane looked up at the tree with renewed awe.
 "Just how long will they stay this way?"

 "Oh, I'm afraid they're not in some temporary, magically-animated state," the Worldwalker's grin grew wider.
 "I fundamentally altered them to create several newly awakened species."